MicrosoftDocs/security/operations/incident-response-playbook-phishing.md

 ## Checklist

-This checklist will help you evaluate your investigation process and verify whether you have completed all the steps during investigation:
+This checklist helps you evaluate your investigation process and verify whether you have completed all the steps during investigation:

 |&nbsp;|&nbsp;|
 |---|---|